 Commit, or fail.

-It’s scary to invest so much time, but below I’ll share the comprehensive process that has allowed me to hire great web developers - not painlessly, but efficiently.
+It’s scary to invest so much time, but below I’ll share the process that has allowed me to hire great web developers - not painlessly, but efficiently.
 This advice is especially relevant for small companies trying to hire mids/seniors, where an engineering leader doesn’t have the benefit of a strong employer brand or an established recruiting pipeline bringing you candidates.

 Attracting The Right Web Developers